-Having been recognized as a Connecticut Vanguard School by the State Department of Education, we continue to demonstrate high levels of sustained academic achievement and the systemic implementation of best practices associated with high performing schools.
+Sandy Hook School continues to demonstrate high levels of sustained academic achievement and systemic implementation of best practices associated with high performing schools.
+Having been recognized as a Connecticut Vanguard School by the State Department of Education, we recognize the need to move from sustained achievement to increased achievement measured by authentic assessment.
 Our school is characterized by the articulation of a clear and common mission, the setting of high expectations for all, high quality instruction, and frequent monitoring and assessing of student progress.
-We foster a spirit of community that emphasizes respect, responsibility, and the golden rule and teach social responsibility through a school-wide Responsive Classroom approach.
+We foster a spirit of community that is exemplified by our recently revised motto, "Think you can.
+Work hard.
+Get smart.
+Be kind.
+Have fun!"
+We teach social responsibility through a school-wide Responsive Classroom approach.
 Classroom teachers begin each day with morning meetings aimed at fostering attitudes, skills, and abilities needed to build strong citizens.
-We strengthen interrelationships and student's sense of belonging through initiatives such as our teacher/staff mentor program and classroom buddies.
+We strengthen interrelationships and students' sense of belonging through initiatives such as our teacher/staff mentor program and classroom buddies.
 Our school sponsors school-wide service projects that provide students with opportunities to make a difference in the community beyond our school.
 By nurturing these values, we believe our students will become adults who contribute positively to the world at large.
 SHS's strong tradition of excellence cultivates academics and aesthetics in mutually supportive ways.
 Our art, music, library media and physical education programs highlight students' talents and provide shining examples of performance-based learning.
 We offer a constellation of services that meet a wide range of student needs.
 Most importantly, we are committed to building lifelong learners, capable of responding to the evolving and divergent demands of a rapidly changing world.